dongle-the-gadget/dont-use-11-on-old-cpu/README.md

 Yes, this is a wall of text, but I urge you to read all of this in order to gain a proper understanding of the situation.

-<h2>List of reasons why installing Windows 11 on an unsupported CPU is a bad idea:</h2>
+<h2>Reasons why installing Windows 11 on an unsupported CPU is a bad idea:</h2>

 <h3>Virtualization-based security</h3>